department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 #### RECOMMENDATION:
 1. Consider adding a brief description or link to **information about C-123 planes** so that people won't stop and wonder what they are.

-#### 1 participant had questions about another Agent Orange question
+#### One participant had questions about another Agent Orange question
 ![q-DMZ-Agent-Orange](./images/q-DMZ-Agent-Orange.png)

 One participant asked **what the word "serve" means**--"in country" (on the ground), or does it also include on a ship nearby or in the airspace above?